 V. Images.
 Please submit three to five digital images (.jpg format).
 All images should be at least 2 MB and 300 dpi or higher resolution in order to be suitable for printing on posters.
 Images should supplement the content in the application.
 Photo collages and PowerPoint presentations ARE NOT acceptable substitutions for photos.
-Only submit digital images that are not copyrighted and may be reproduced by the Council on Foundations or HUD without a fee, charge, or copyright infringement.
-Entries without accompanying images will be disqualified.
+Submit only digital images that are not copyrighted and may be reproduced by the Council on Foundations or HUD without a fee, charge, or copyright infringement.
+Images accompanying entries are highly encouraged.